-- 1. Once the review is completed, the Special Review Committee reports to the Graduate Medical Education Committee for approval of the proposed action plan and for ongoing monitoring by the Graduate Medical Education Committee to ensure completion and effectiveness. - 2.
-The report will include the following: - a.
-Name of the program being reviewed with the date the review was completed and a date when the report was accepted by the Graduate Medical Education Committee - b.
-Names and titles of special review panelists and level of training of residents/fellows participating - c.
-Summary of how the review process was conducted and a list of documents reviewed - d.
-Listing of the findings and recommendations of the panel - e.
-Action plan(s) recommended by the Special Review Committee and developed by the program under review with any corrective actions designed to address the identified concerns, quality improvement goals, an implementation plan/timetable, and the process for GMEC monitoring of outcomes - f.
-The report and progress on corrective action plans should be noted and discussed in the relevant program's Annual Program Evaluation (APE)
+- Once the review is completed, the Special Review Committee report must be presented to the Graduate Medical Education Committee for approval of the proposed action plan and for ongoing monitoring by the Graduate Medical Education Committee to ensure completion and effectiveness.
+The final copy of the report shall be reviewed and approved within 30 days of the special review.
+Refer to "Monitoring Outcomes" section below for additional information. - 2.
+The report will include the following: - " Name of the program being reviewed with the date the review was completed and a date when the report was accepted by the Graduate Medical Education Committee - " Names and titles of special review panelists and level of training of residents/fellows participating - " Summary of how the review process was conducted and a list of documents reviewed - " Listing of the findings and recommendations of the panel - " Action plan(s) recommended by the Special Review Committee and developed by the program under review with any corrective actions designed to address the identified concerns, quality improvement goals, an implementation plan/timetable, and the process for GMEC monitoring of outcomes - " The report and progress on corrective action plans should be noted and discussed in the relevant program's Annual Program Evaluation (APE)